 We come now to a lower region lying south of the Columbia, between the President's range and the coast.
 This, by universal agreement, is admitted to be the finest portion of all Oregon.
 It is entered by the Wallamette river, about five miles below Vancouver, which stream extends into its bosom over two hundred miles.
-This river is navigable for steamboats and vessels of light draught for nearly forty miles, when you come to a falls.
+This river is navigable for steamboats and vessels of light draught for nearly forty miles, when yor come to a falls.
 The invariable feature of the rivers of this territory above the falls are the principal settlements of Oregon.
 Here the American adventurers have principally established themselves; and by the contributions of the emigrants from the States, their number is rapidly increasing.
 The fertile portion of the valley of the Wallamette is about two hundred and fifty miles long, and averages about seventy in width, making in all a surface of more than 17,000 square miles of rich arable land.
-The soil is an unctuous, heavy, black loam, whiturn for the throughout dry.
-From vail, rain other modern are frequelow countrarely from the wover for the to the ac prairie epredantry imo heaves; and el land. ntervals plough. y, a fine lere the ent, and obtatoes, On the dmiralty indance.
+The soil is an unctuous, heavy, black loam, whi turn for th throughou dry.
+Fre vail, rain other mo are frequ low coun rarely fro on the w over for 1 to the ac Lieute "The wh el sown, is superi weight is above is greatly e been bro country, wealth c in other times as petency time wit crease a South of the L passable chiefly : of the e ed from than a t prairie epredaatry imo heaves; and el land. ntervals plough. y, a fine lere the ent, and otatoes.
+On the dmiralty indance. e a large the Cost.
+This. t portion tte river. extends er is navught for The invathe falls he Amermselves; ie States, portion of dred and idth, make miles of avy, black loam, which yields to the producer a ready and profuse return for the slightest outlay of his labor.
+The climate is mild throughout the year, but the summer is warm, and very dry.
+From April to October, while the sea-breezes prevail, rain seldom falls in any part of Oregon.
+During the other months, and while the south winds blow, the rains are frequent, and at times abundant.
+In the valleys of the low country snow is seldom seen, and the ground is so rarely frozen, that ploughing may be generally carried on the whole winter.
+In 1834, the Columbia was frozen over for thirteen days; but this was principally attributable to the accumulation of ice from above."